Disney Springs Mac and Cheese crawl, yes. You read it right. This was quite the fun post to write and more importantly, to research.

 I love cheese and find it to be a likely part of the meaning of my existence.
 If you’re here, you probably do too.
 This means you also understand that eating delicious mac and cheese is one of the better experiences in life.

-And where are some of the best Mac and Cheese at Disney World?
+And where are some of the best Mac and Cheeses at Disney World?
 Disney Springs.

 This post goes over everything you need to know to plan your Mac and Cheese crawl (or challenge, as some would say).
 Don’t say I never gave you a good idea for your Disney break day.